feddelegrand7/corazon/README.md

 ## Examples

-# IMPORTANT: The gradients won’t be applied if you live your shiny application empty \!\!\!
+# IMPORTANT: The gradients won’t be applied if you leave your shiny application empty \!\!\!

 By default `corazon` applies the color gradient on the body of your shiny app: